96boards/website/_posts/2017-07-31-bringing-the-carbon-to-life-bluetooth.md

 I did nothing of that sort however and the board gathered dust until earlier this year, when Kushal and I talked about getting micropython up on the Carbon.
 I finally dusted off my Carbon and built micropython on it and demonstrated the board at FOSSAsia during a session [Kushal Das](https://kushaldas.in/) did on micropython and NodeMCU.
 Kushal then followed up with a [blog post](https://kushaldas.in/posts/running-micropython-on-96boards-carbon.html) with a nicer Hello World blinky program than I wrote.

-We still did not get the bluetooth working on the Carbon and after a lot of searching I found out that it needed flashing the nRF51 chip on the board.
+We still did not get the _Bluetooth_ ® wireless technology working on the Carbon and after a lot of searching I found out that it needed flashing the nRF51 chip on the board.
 I am a relative noob in the embedded world, and after quite a bit of struggling I found out that the cheapest way for me to do that was to purchase an [ST-Link V2](http://www.amazon.in/ST-Link-V2-automatic-Downloader-Programmer/dp/B00GD2S30S) programmer and use it to flash.
 I did the purchase and once again by the time the programmer arrived, life had taken over and now it was the programmer’s turn to gather dust.

 This was until the reserved-bit makerspace started hosting IoT meetups and I did the Hello World demo with the Carbon.
 I finally had the inspiration I needed to bring the Carbon to life to make it do what it was supposed to do - talk to other devices over Bluetooth.